-Leave is defined as an authorized absence from work for a specific period which is less than the remainder of the school fiscal year (July 1 - June 30).
+Leave is defined as an authorized absence from work for a specific period of time which is less than the remainder of the school fiscal year (July 1 - June 30).
 Leaves may be either with or without pay.
+See policies and regulations as stipulated below for a discussion of the types of leave available to NPS employees.
 Employees who use all of their accumulated leave balance will be inactivated on the payroll as of the last day of available leave.

-Leaves of Absence
+Reasons for Leaves of Alsence

-Leaves of absence without pay for a period not to exceed one school year may be granted to personnel for reasons such as personal illness, illness in the family, parenthood, professional improvement, quarantine, religious holidays, personal business, and death in the family.
-A military leave of absence without pay will be granted to any regular employee as established by law.
+Each leave of absence must be recommended by the building principal or department head, appropriate Executive Director, and/or Superintendent using Norfolk Public Schools Resignation/Extended Leave of Absence Form A-30.
+Such requests must be accompanied by supporting documentation.
+Leaves of absence without pay for a period not to exceed one school year may be granted to personnel for reasons such as illness, illness in the family, motherhood, fatherhood, professional improvement, quarantine, religious holidays, personal business, and death in the family.
+A military leave of absence without pay will be granted to any full-time, permanent employee as established by law.